-In addition, upon thorough deliberation within the industry, the Development Bureau is formulating the Exemption Regulation under the CWRO, and planning to implement simultaneously with the “designated workers for designated skills” requirement.
-One of the proposed provisions is to exempt the small scale construction work that are normally carried out by general workers.
+In addition, upon thorough deliberation within the industry, the Development Bureau is formulated the Construction Workers Registration (Exemption) Regulation under the CWRO, which has been implemented simultaneously with the “designated workers for designated skills” requirement.
+One of the provisions is to exempt the small scale construction work that are normally carried out by general workers.
 Provided that these small scale construction works are under the prescribed threshold should such works be exempted from the “designated workers for designated skills” requirement.
-The CIC will publish guidelines on exemption arrangement for the industry’s reference.

 Tremie concreting work step under the Piling Operative (Bored Pile) (C330a) involves only the operation of tremie pipes to facilitate the relevant work and does not involve the works of Concreter (C309) according to the description of skills.
 Such work may not be required to be carried out by Concretor (C309) .

 Jointing reinforcement cages work step under the Piling Operative (Bored Pile) (C330a) involves mainly the use of clamps and U-bolts and does not involve does not involve the works of Bar Bender and Fixer (C304) according to the description of skills.
 Such work may not be required to be carried out by Bar Bender and Fixer (C304).